ddmitov/perl-executing-browser/README.md

   PEB users can enter a lot of information in local HTML forms and it is often important to safeguard this information from accidental deletion if PEB window is closed without first saving the user data.
 When user starts closing a PEB window, the browser checks for any unsaved data in all forms of the HTML page that is going to be closed using internal JavaScript code compiled in the resources of the browser binary.
   If any unsaved data is detected, PEB tries to determine what kind of JavaScript routine has to be displayed to warn the user and ask for final confirmation.
 Two types of JavaScript warning routines are possible in this scenario: synchronous and asynchronous.
   If the local HTML page, that is going to be closed, contains a JavaScript function called ```pebCloseConfirmationAsync()```, then this routine is going to be executed.
 If the asynchronous warning routine is missing, then the browser tries to find and execute a synchronous warning function called ```pebCloseConfirmationSync()```.
 If none of the above functions is found, then PEB assumes that no warning has to be displayed and closes the window immediately.
   What are the differences between the two routines?
-Here is an example of a synchronous warning routine:
+ * **Synchronous warning routine:**

 ```javascript
     function pebCloseConfirmationSync() {